The anti-concentration phenomenon with respect to random permutations: Application to random polynomials: proof of Theorem

 \section{Application to random polynomials: proof of Theorem \ref{thm:poly}}

-We will use Descartes’ rule of signs to relate the number of nonzero critical points to various events involving the coefficients.
-For notational convenience, we prove Theorem \ref{thm:poly} under the assumption $d\ge 1$, which we maintain throughout this section.
-A slight adjustment allows our proof to also handle the case $d = 0$.
+We use Descartes’ rule of signs to relate the number of nonzero critical points to events involving the coefficients.
+For convenience, we prove Theorem~\ref{thm:poly} under the assumption $d\ge 1$, which we maintain throughout this section.
+A minor modification of the argument also handles the case $d=0$.

 For a real polynomial $Q$ and an interval $I \subset \mathbb{R}$, let $N_I(Q)$ be the number of roots of $Q$ in $I$, counted with multiplicity.
 For $x \in \mathbb{R}$ and $d \in \mathbb{N}$, the notation $(x)_d$ denotes the falling factorial $x(x - 1)\cdots(x - d + 1)$.